1 Student Dead, Another Wounded After Shooting Outside Richfield School; 2 In Custody

 RICHFIELD, Minn.
 (WCCO) — Blood marked the snow Tuesday outside a suburban Minneapolis school where police say two students were shot, one of them fatally.

-Richfield police say two people are in custody in connection to the shooting, which happened just after noon on the sidewalk outside South Education Center, located on 7450 Penn Avenue South.READ MORE: Ryan Anderson Wins 2022 Beargrease Dog Sled Marathon
+Richfield police say two people are in custody in connection to the shooting, which happened just after noon on the sidewalk outside South Education Center, located on the 7400 block of Penn Avenue South.READ MORE: Love Your Melon Sold To National Brand Group

-Two search warrants were executed at different locations in Minneapolis.
-One gun was recovered, but it’s not clear if it was the weapon used in Tuesday’s shooting.
+About six hours after the shooting, two search warrants were executed simultaneously at different locations in Minneapolis, police say.
+One gun was recovered, but it’s not clear if it was used in Tuesday’s shooting.
+Police say the two in custody are their only suspects.

+Hennepin County Jail records show an 18- and 19-year-old arrested by Richfield police and being held on suspicion of murder, but officials have not confirmed these are the suspects in Tuesday’s shooting.

 Police Chief Jay Henthorne called the event a “tragic day in the city of Richfield.”
 Responding police officers found the two students wounded at the school.
 Emergency crews brought them to Hennepin Healthcare, where one of them died.
 The other student remains in critical condition.

-While officials have yet to release the victims’ names, friends say the student killed was Jahmari Rice.
+While officials have yet to release the victims’ names, close family friends tell WCCO the student killed was 15-year-old Jahmari Rice.

-“As a dad, I know that hearing of a shooting by a school is a parent’s greatest fear,” said Gov. Tim Walz, in a statement.
-“Minnesotans deserve to know that when they send their kids to school, they will come home safely.”

-He added: “My prayers are with the students, parents, and teachers whose confidence in that expectation has been shaken today.
-We need more than words, though — we need action.
-We need action to get guns off the streets and prevent violent crime in the first place.
-I remain committed to working with officials at all levels of government to seek needed change.”

 WATCH: Richfield Police Press Conference